richiedlrsa/car-rental-backend/readme.md

 env_files =
     .env.test
 ```

-### Running the Tests

-**Important:** all tests must be run using the `pytest` command from the project's root directory.
-This allows the test files to use absolute imports like `from backend.models import Users`.

-Running the files directly (e.g., python backend/testing/test_auth.py) will fail with a ModlueNotFoundError or ImportError.

 ### Test Coverage Overview
 The suite is structured to test all critical components of the API:
 * TestAuth (Authentication Flow):